-Please Submit Dues Payment with this application, $350 for a single and $4500 for a family membership.
+Please Submit Dues Payment with this application, $35 for a single and $45 for a family membership.
 You may pay by check, payable to DTCT, or by PayPal through the DTCT website.

-Please attach the Volunteer Survey form to this application.
-The application is not considered complete without that form.

 If you have questions or need assistance as you complete this process, your sponsor should be able to help.
 You may also contact the membership chair, Sue Allen, at sueallendtct@gmail.com.